Speaking: Public Speaking & Presentations C1

 Authenticity is not the absence of practice; it is the result of it.

-A great musician practices their scales for thousands of hours, not so they can think about the scales during a performance, but so they don't have to.
-The technique becomes automatic, allowing their true musicality and emotion to flow through them effortlessly.
+A great musician practices for thousands of hours so they don't have to think about technique during a performance.
 Public speaking is the same.
-You practice these structures and techniques until they become second nature, allowing your true personality and passion to shine through without being hindered by anxiety or a lack of structure.
+You practice these structures until they become second nature, allowing your true personality and passion to shine through.

 This is a self-reflection quiz.
 There are no right or wrong answers.